 Seeing my personality spelled out in such detail was pretty amazing.
-In years past I thought I enjoyed conflict because I was always at it's center but my results explained I'm awful with conflict and when it comes my way I can't cope, spinning into a frenzy.
+In years past, I thought I enjoyed conflict because I was always at it's center but the results explained how awful I am with conflict, unable to cope when it comes my way, spinning into a frenzy.
 Learning I need to avoid it at all costs was incredibly helpful.

 My profile also described me as a bit of a loner and one who tends to feel misunderstood, which I've experienced so many times in relationships.
 It felt great to know my feelings were justified and not necessarily my fault.
 Another point spoke to being in a constant state of growth which explains my unrest for the mundane and daily search for opportunities to learn and challenge myself.

 Describe Me in Five Words